stackbit-projects/rainy-daffodil-8ad95/content/pages/faq.md

           classes, levelling up after each term.
 It was something that I always looked forward to since it was very amusing.
 Unfortunately, as I was about to start a lifeguarding class, Covid arrived, and I had to stop swimming entirely.
-I have not gone back due to how easily Covid can be transmitted, but once everything clears up, I cannot wait to get back in the water.
+I have not gone back due to how the rise in Covid cases, but once everything clears up, I cannot wait to get back in the water.

           ![](/images/IMG\_0789-05bc7ef3.jpg)
       - title: University of Waterloo's Technova Hackathon
         content: >
           (24th August 2021 - 29th August 2021)